chef/chef-web-docs/chef_master/source/kitchen.rst

       excludes:
         - debian-9

-This file uses Vagrant as the driver, which requires no additional configuration because it's the default driver used by Kitchen, chef-zero as the provisioner, and a single (default) test suite that runs on Ubuntu 16.04, and CentOS 7.
+This file uses Vagrant as the driver, which requires no additional configuration because it's the default driver used by Test Kitchen, chef-zero as the provisioner, and a single (default) test suite that runs on Ubuntu 16.04, and CentOS 7.

 .. end_tag